-Door types and accessories
+3.9 Door types and accessories

-bool types and accessories Do oor type Accessories One piece door No accessories required Sectional door with single track Sectional door fitting with curved push arm Sectional door with double track Sectional door fitting without curved push arm Sectional overhead door No accessories required Up-and-over door Curved arm Side-opening door, side-opening sectional door Side-opening/side- sectional door fitting
+old Book typod and dooddoorloo Do or type Accessories One piece door No accessories required Sectional door with single track Sectional door fitting with curved push arm Sectional door with double track Sectional door fitting without curved push arm Sectional overhead door No accessories required Up-and-over door Curved arm Hinged double door Hinged double door fitting Side-opening door, side- opening sectional door Side-sectional door fitting

-Accessories not included in the scope of delivery The standard fitting can also be used depending on the installation type.
+^{} Accessories not included in the scope of delivery

+^{} The standard fitting can also be used depending on the installation type.
 Custom fittings are not included in the scope of delivery.